 Is the ACC the best conference in college football heading into the 2017 season?
 It’s hard to argue with the defending champion Clemson, a couple of Heisman Trophy winning quarterbacks among many NFL first round draft picks over the last four years, a stellar ’16 bowl game record, and quality head coaching throughout the two divisions.

 If preseason conference champion Florida State lives up to that billing and makes a trip to the College Football Playoff, the next highest ranked ACC team will play in the Orange Bowl in Miami Gardens.
-If the opponent in the Orange Bowl is from the Big Ten, and last season Florida State edged Michigan 33-32, then the essential No. 3 ACC team would play in the Camping World Bowl, a coupon of which is available on CouponsMonk, at Orlando against a Big 12 opponent.
+If the opponent in the Orange Bowl is from the Big Ten, and last season Florida State edged Michigan 33-32, then the essential No. 3 ACC team would play in the Camping World Bowl, at Orlando against a Big 12 opponent.